Fire services

 Leave Syria immediately by commercial means.

 Contact Lebanese and Syrian authorities for the latest information on travelling between Syria and Lebanon.
-Entry and exit measures may change without notice.
-Most commercial airlines have stopped flying to Syria.
+Entry and exit requirements may change without notice.
+Few commercial airlines fly to Syria.
 Other commercial air services and airports could stop operating without notice.

 Telecommunication and travel restrictions may limit your exit options: